-• Cost of Attendance minus Expected Family Contribution minus Grants or other financial aid = Student Unmet Financial Need.
+Cost of Attendance - Expected Family Contribution (EFC) - Grants or other Financial Aid = Student Unmet Financial Need.

 Students who wish to apply for financial aid must submit a Free Application for Federal Student Aid (FAFSA) each award year (July 1 to June 30).
 If the student is enrolled during the cross-over period (from one award year to the next) a new FAFSA must be completed for Pell Grants only.
 If the Expected Family Contribution (EFC) changes, the Financial Aid Office will review any Title IV recalculations needed with the student and an addendum to the enrollment agreement will be signed.
-Students may also be chosen for verification (see Verification of Title IV Funding).
+Students may also be selected for verification (see Verification of Title IV Funding).

-If a student is awarded a First Institute Scholarship (see Scholarships) or a scholarship from an outside organization, the amount will be reduced from the tuition cost and financial aid will be calculated accordingly.
+If a student is awarded a First Institute Scholarship (see Scholarships) or a Scholarship from an outside organization, the amount will be reduced from the tuition cost and Financial Aid will be calculated accordingly.